laiudm/ZAP/README.txt

 a loaded register to issue 1 cycle early.
 Multiplication takes 4 clock cycles.

 Current limitations :
-- Still in Alpha stage of development.
-Not tested thoroughly. *Very buggy*.
+- In Alpha stage of development.
 - No long multiply/MAC.
 - Limited Thumb support.
+Currently working on improving thumb support.
 - No MMU included.

 -------------------------------------------------------------------------------